Automated Know-Your-Customer (KYC) Process To Improve Customer Onboarding Experience

-Currently, the process which many banks and FIs follow to carry out KYC requires involvement of multiple departments such as front office, legal, and credit assessment etc. making the process long and complicated.
+At the time of this article, the process which many banks and FIs follow to carry out KYC still requires the involvement of multiple departments such as front office, legal, and credit assessment, etc. ultimately making the process long and complicated.

 According to digital banking report, 19% of new customers abandoned their online account opening applications before completion.
-Thus, being able to reduce onboarding time through automation should be seriously considered by business.
+As a result, being able to reduce onboarding time through automation should be seriously considered by business.